arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Conclusion

 In this tutorial we went through how to establish a serial communication between two Optas using the RS485 connection, learning how to write sketches using the `ArduinoRS485.h` library to send and receive values between these two devices.
-Finally, the tutorial showed how to take these values sent with RS485 to interact with the Opta activating its relays and LEDs accordingly.
+Finally, the tutorial showed how to take these values sent with RS485 to interact with the Opta™ activating its relays and LEDs accordingly.

 ### Next Steps

-Now that you are familiar with the R485 on the Opta, have a look at our [Getting started with Opta tutorial](../getting-started-with-rs485/content.md) to get a better overview of other features on the device.
+Now that you are familiar with the R485 on the Opta™, have a look at our [Getting started with Opta™ tutorial](../getting-started-with-rs485/content.md) to get a better overview of other features on the device.

-If you wish to incorporate connectivity in your Opta solutions, have a look at the [Connectivity on Opta tutorial]().
+If you wish to incorporate connectivity in your Opta™ solutions, have a look at the [Connectivity on Opta™ tutorial](../getting-started-connectivity).

-If you are interested in seeing the RS485 interface, used with the Modbus protocol, being put to work in a real-life scenario, have a look at our [Tank levels application note for the Opta]().
+If you are interested in seeing the RS485 interface, used with the Modbus protocol, being put to work in a real-life scenario, have a look at our [Tank levels application note for the Opta](../tank-level-app-note).